 He is also a Fellow of the Royal Television Society (RTS) and has judged their Journalism Awards on a number of occasions.
 He is a lifetime member of

-the British Academy of Film and Television Arts (BAFTA), an alumina of the London Business School and a Council member and director of
+the British Academy of Film and Television Arts (BAFTA), an alumina of the London Business School and a member of

 the Media Society.
 Richard is a member of the European Centre for Public Affairs (ECPA) and has attended their events in Brussels and